fmanimashaun/book-car-api/README.md

 rails db:seed
 ```

-This should start your local server on http://localhost:4000/.
+This should start your local server on http://localhost:4000/ using `rails s`.
 Now, you can use the REST API client of your choice to interact with the API.

 __For guide on how to setup the database, refer to the [video recording](https://www.loom.com/share/b9872f0da1e8491080b5b2a54a798abd?sid=6441add3-18a9-41e8-bfb8-38e308f2287d)__